nager/Nager.Date/README.md

 # :calendar: Nager.Date - [Official Website](https://date.nager.at)

 Nager.Date is a popular project to query holidays.
 We currently support over 100 countries.
 The project is based on .NET but provides a REST interface to retrieve the data.
 There are several ways to use Nager.Date, there is a public api, you can start your own docker container or you can use the nuget package.

-Nager.Date is open source software and is completely free for commercial use.
-If you would like to support the project you can award a GitHub star :star: or even better [actively support us](https://github.com/sponsors/nager)

 ## :mega: Announcement